Scatenix/Void-Merchants/README.md

     - When adjusting star speed, existing stars need to become as fast as newly spawned stars
 - Minor: Down-scaled planets look terrible
 - Minor: Travel mode can execute after dying
+- Minor: Stars at the beginning of the travel mode are not calculated correctly, but only after completing the first level

 # Pending Improvements